-Mission Statement: The mission of the School of Social Sciences is to integrate all and global communities.
+The mission of the School for Social Sciences is to integrate all University disciplines to help students critically examine their interconnectedness with one another, the rest of society, and the world.
+The School will also work to link the University to the local and global communities.

-University disciplines to help students critically examine their interconnectedness with one another, the rest of society, and the world.
-The School will also work to link the University to the local professional and civic communities by demonstrating the ability to critically analyze social issues and apply theory to address social change.
+Graduates of the School for Social Sciences will be leaders in their professional and civic communities by demonstrating the ability to critically analyze social issues and apply theory to address social change.